dowjones/dj-dna-streams-javascript/README.md

 npm install git+https://git@github.com/dowjones/dj-dna-streams-javascript.git --save
 ~~~~

-Alternatively you can simply check out this project from git.
+Alternatively you can simply check out this project from Git.

 #### Configuring The App